NIKITA SAMIOTIS

 No. PSY0002599499

-Relationship/interpersonal distress (e.g. family, romantic, friendships)
+• Relationship/interpersonal distress (e.g. family, romantic, friendships, past or present)

-Anxiety and mood disorders
+• Anxiety disorders

-Self-esteem, self-worth, and confidence issues
+• Self-esteem, self-worth, boundaries, and confidence issues

-Grief and loss
+• Grief and loss

 Special Interest: